-First, the Anti-Bribery Provisions apply to "domestic concerns," and "United States persons."2 Both terms include companies organized under the laws of the United States.
-Therefore, any U.S. subsidiary of a non-U.S. company that is incorporated under U.S. law may be subject to the Anti-Bribery Provisions.
-Further, if a non-U.S. company employs a U.S. national in any of its offices or subsidiaries around the world, that individual is also subject to the FCPA.
+First, the Anti-bribery Provisions apply to "domestic concerns," and "United States persons."
+Both terms include companies organized under the laws of the United States.
+Therefore, any U.S. subsidiary of a Japanese company that is incorporated under U.S. law may be subject to the Anti-bribery Provisions.
+Further, if a Japanese company employs a U.S. national in any of its offices or subsidiaries around the world, that individual is also subject to the FCPA.

-Second, the Anti-Bribery Provisions apply to any "Issuer" who has a class of securities registered under Section 12 of the Securities Exchange Act of 1934 (the "34 Act") or who has to file periodic reports under Section 15(d) of the '34 Act.3 The DOJ and the SEC have asserted the position that, in general, non-U.S. companies that issue stock in the U.S. or trade their home country's stock through certain types of ADRs sold on U.S. exchanges that require the filing of periodic reports with the SEC (i.e., ADRs commonly known as "Level II" and "Level III" ADRs) are subject to the FCPA.4 There are several hundred non-U.S. companies whose shares are traded on U.S. exchanges.5
+Second, the Anti-bribery Provisions apply to any "Issuer" who has a class of securities registered under Section 12 of the Securities Exchange Act of 1934 (the "'34 Act") or who has to file periodic reports under Section 15(d) of the '34 Act."
+The DOJ and the SEC have asserted the position that, in general, non-U.S. companies that issue stock in the U.S. or trade their home country's stock through certain types of ADRs sold on U.S. exchanges that require the filing of periodic reports with the SEC (i.e., ADRs commonly known as "Level II" and "Level III" ADRs) are subject to the FCPA.
+There are at least 20 Japanese companies whose shares are traded on U.S. exchanges.

-Third, the Anti-Bribery Provisions apply to any officer, director, employee, or agent of an Issuer or a domestic concern.6 Therefore, the U.S. government would likely argue that if a U.S. subsidiary of a non-U.S. company operates a joint venture with a foreign company or utilizes an agent in a foreign country, the subsidiary may be liable for the actions of the joint venture partner or agent.
+Third, the Anti-bribery Provisions apply to any officer, director, employee, or agent of an Issuer or a domestic concern.6 Therefore, the U.S. Government would likely argue that if a U.S. subsidiary of a Japanese company operates a joint venture with a foreign company or utilizes an agent in a foreign country, the subsidiary may be liable for the actions of the joint venture partner or agent.